finn-corbett/Technical-Algorithmic-Trading-Strategy-V1/README.md

 ## Conclusion <a name="conclusion"></a>

-The trading strategy is able to maintain profits when applied to profitable stocks.
+The trading strategy is able to produce steady returns with preferable risk characteristics through a reduction in volatility.
 It can be seen across the various performance graphs that the strategy is capable of preventing large losses, such as that of the market crash caused by COVID-19.
-Whilst maintaining a degree of profitability, the strategy is capable of reducing volatility.
-This trading strategy is best suited towards low-risk investors, although it requires excellent stock-picking.
+This trading strategy is best suited towards low-risk investors.

 The main concerns with this strategy and algorithm are:
-* stock selection uses current data, but is tested historically.
-This makes the backtest innacurate for future results and cannot be compared to other strategies.
 * stop losses are not yet implimented, meaning that the algorithm may lose excessive amounts of money to large crashes.
 * algorithm must wait 30 days to calculate indicators properly, resulting in 30 days downtime when it is initiated